In the deterministic mode MesoRD will do what we call a

 numerically.

-If we divide Equation 6.5 by and take the limit we get a more familiar expression for the reactions diffusion equation
+we get a more familiar expression for the reactions diffusion equation

 with